 Add your questions, comments, home remedies, etc. below.
 And if you find this site helpful, please pay it forward by answering or commenting on any of the submissions below.

-How are YOU Dealing with Garden Pests?
+How are YOU Dealing with Bugs and Insects in your yard?

 Technique and Recipes from Other Visitors